-There is an assignment checklist at the beginning of each lesson.
+There is an assignment checklist at the beginning of each lesson in both the student coursebook and your teacher edition.
 Encourage your student to use the checklist to check off assignments that have been completed and keep track of what still needs to be done.
 This can help your student develop time management skills and keep their work organized.